microsoft/vscode-docs/docs/containers/app-service.md

    ![Registries](images/app-service/explorer-registries.png)

 3. Optionally, tag the image.
 In order to upload an image to a registry, the image needs to be tagged with registry name so that the docker push will upload it to the right registry.
-    - To create a registry in Azure ACR, under the **Registries** section of the Docker view, sign in to Azure if not already signed in, and then right-click on the subscription you want to use, and choose **Create Registry**.
+    - To create a registry in Azure ACR, open the **Registries** section of the Docker view, sign in to Azure if not already signed in, and then right-click on the subscription you want to use, and choose **Create Registry**.
     - The image built in previous section will appear in the Docker Explorer under Images section.
 Right-click and choose **Tag...**.

         ![Tag image](images/app-service/explorer-tag-image.png)